Sugar-Free Pumpkin Bread

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-I used almond flour, whole wheat pastry flour, ground oats, golden monkfruit sweetener, and coconut oil to make the Sugar-Free Pumpkin Bread a healthier treat, but this is a splurge if you’re following a low-carb eating plan; check the nutritional information to see if the net carbs are low enough for you!
+I made the Sugar-Free Pumpkin Bread a healthier treat by using almond flour, whole wheat pastry flour, ground oats, golden monkfruit sweetener, and coconut oil.
+But this is a splurge on carbs if you’re following a low-carb eating plan; you might prefer my pumpkins with Almond Flour if you want a lower carb option!
 For the original South Beach Diet the pumpkin bread could be a special treat for phase two, or eat them more often for phase three.

 Find More Recipes Like This One: